 - Wrap sharp tools to prevent injury.

-- Organize a decent parking place for the removal van.
+- Organize a decent parking place for the removal van or vans.